ebuntel/Brainextemp/README.md

 * del_data: boolean whether to delete the raw data from the sequence object created when clustering.
 It is generally recommened to delete the data after clustering to save memory space.
 The data can always be retrived by the fetch_data method of sequence **Default True**
+* is_collect: boolean whether to collect the RDD as the final result. **Default False**

 #### Returns
+Depending on Gcluster object that holds the cluster result.
+* if set to false (default): the return will still be a gcluster, but its result is reversed for further process, refer to Collect in Gcluster for more details.
-Gcluster object that holds the cluster result. cluster result as a list of dictionaries.
+* if set to true: the gluster is already collected upon return.
+The user may view the clusters and call functions that needs the cluster result such as len or slicing. cluster result as a list of dictionaries.
 Each dictionary is a sequence cluster of a certain length.
 The key is the representative sequence and the value is a list of sequences in that sequence and represented by the key sequence.
 #### Example